2007 Cricket World Cup Group B

 The 2007 Cricket World Cup, which took place in the West Indies from 13 March to 28 April 2007, featured 16 teams, who were divided into four groups.
 Group B was made up of full ICC members Bangladesh, India, Sri Lanka and associate member Bermuda.
 Sri Lanka won all three of their matches to finish top of the group and secure qualification for the Super Eights stage of the tournament.
-Bangladesh's victory over India in their opening match meant they finished as runners-up and joined Sri Lanka in the Super Eights, while India and Bermuda were knocked out.
+Bangladesh's victory over India in their opening match meant they finished as runners-up and joined Sri Lanka in the Super Eights, while India (a pre-tournament favorite) and Bermuda were knocked out.
 Sri Lanka went on to finish second in the Super Eights and then beat New Zealand in their semi-final before losing to Australia in the final.

 Table

-4th Match: Bermuda v Sri Lanka, 15 March
+Bermuda vs Sri Lanka

 Bermuda's World Cup debut became the second-heaviest defeat at the World Cup, 40 runs worse than Scotland's defeat the day before.
 After Sri Lanka won the toss and batted, they "capitalise[d] on the spate of loose deliveries" served up by Bermuda's bowlers, according to Cricinfo writer Siddhartha Vaidyanathan, Bermuda did take six wickets, all caught, while Mahela Jayawardene, Kumar Sangakkara and Chamara Silva all collected half-centuries.
 Kevin Hurdle took two wickets for Bermuda, but his second over lasted 14 balls due to no-balls and wides.
 Bermuda fell to 20 for four after Malinga had taken three wickets in three overs, ending with bowling figures of three for 10.
 With the seven first men down, Lionel Cann paired up with Delyone Borden for a 25-run partnership, the largest of the innings; Farveez Maharoof removed both before Muttiah Muralitharan had Dwayne Leverock lbw to end the innings for 78, Bermuda's lowest total ever in One Day Internationals.